nick-youngblut/HTSSIP/README.md

 [![Travis-CI Build Status](https://travis-ci.org/nick-youngblut/HTSSIP.svg?branch=master)](https://travis-ci.org/nick-youngblut/HTSSIP)

+> **NOTE: This repository is not longer maintained.
+See [The buckleylab fork of HTSSIP](https://github.com/buckleylab/HTSSIP) for the currently maintained version.**

 HTSSIP is an R package for analyzing high throughput sequence data from nucleotide stable isotope probing (DNA- & RNA-SIP) experiments.